Polarr/FBLA-Asteroids/README.md

 [Code Commenting](https://github.com/Polarr/FBLA-Asteroids#code-commenting)

 # Running the Game
 To run the game, download everything from github and extract to a folder.
 Open the shortcut titled "FBLA_Asteroids", if that does not work, open the "MARYLAND_DULANEY HIGH SCHOOL" folder, and open "FBLA_Asteroids.exe".
 Make sure to read the instructions before playing.
+The game utilizes the mouse and keyboard as input.
+You use the mouse to guide the spaceship and to navigate through menus, and the keyboard to shoot.

 <img src="https://i.gyazo.com/5fb61069b1671d18096f779f2999636f.png">